sidxz/quick_firewall/README.md

 For an advanced firewall configuration, please have a look at the [firewall](https://github.com/sous-chefs/firewall/) cookbook by sous-chef.

+## Contribution
 The cookbook comes as is without any warranty.
+Feel free to contribute.